 The Winnamuck mine was the star producer and one of several in the Bingham district that produced millions in lead-silver ores.
 This era of lead-silver mines followed the era of placer gold mines that had produced $3 million in value.
-The Winnamuck alone produced over $3 million in lead-silver ore, while the Telegraph, Jordan, South Galena, Brooklyn and Stewart mines each produced $1 million each.
+The Winnamuck alone produced over $3 million in lead-silver ore, while the Telegraph, Jordan, South Galena, Brooklyn and Stewart mines (in Upper Bingham) produced $1 million each.
 (Salt Lake Tribune, November 20, 1890)

 The early success of the Winnamuck mine and smelter during 1873-1874 brought great profit to the owners, and a lasting reputation that was recalled in the local press for the following 40 years.
 But the type of ore changed as the mine was expanded downward, and water was encountered.
 Later development was stalled because of the water problem, and the lack of machinery with the capacity to keep the water level low enough to allow successful mining.
 A report from 1875 stated that water was encountered at a depth of 130 feet, or about 83 feet below the level of the creek in the canyon at the mine's mouth.
 Drifts, or side tunnels, were driven hoping to remove more high quality ore, but the ore vein ran out and the company found that only by driving deeper could they continue to operate with a profit.
-Later operations, with better pumping capabilities, drove down to the 400 foot level, but at that level the water proved too much and mining stopped.
-That same 1875 report stated that in 1872, the mine produced 700 pounds of lead and 52 ounces of silver for every ton of of the 3,900 tons of ore processed.
+Later operations, with better pumping capabilities, drove down to the 400 foot level, but at that level the water proved too much for the pumps and mining stopped.
+That same 1875 report stated that in 1872, the mine produced 700 pounds of lead and 52 ounces of silver for every ton of the 3,900 tons of ore processed.
 In 1873, the amounts were 490 pounds of lead and 65.5 ounces of silver, for 4,400 tons of ore processed.
 Very rich ore, and very profitable.

 The Winnamuck mill was remodeled several times from the mid 1890s through to about 1907 as various companies either leased the mill, or purchased the mine and mill, hoping to duplicate the success of the early owners.